Spaqin/fbwo-3ds/README.md

 The aim was to create a homebrew game inspired by Tetris DS, seeing as it was one of the best Tetris installments on handhelds, without all the fanciness new games bring.

 Therefore, features include:
-* SRS (Super Rotation System) - which should allow 20G to still let the player play, not just cry in a corner.
+* <b>SRS</b> (Super Rotation System) - which should allow 20G to still let the player play, not just cry in a corner.
 Based on https://tetris.wiki/SRS#How_Guideline_SRS_Really_Works
+* Not only SRS though - TGM system - <b>ARS</b> - has been implemented too!
+When using ARS, soft drop will have no lock delay, so be careful!
-* Bag-style Random Generator - sequence of all the 7 blocks is shuffled, then put into play, so no more than 4 Z/S in a row will occur, therefore unlimited play is possible.
+* <b>Bag-style Random Generator</b> - sequence of all the 7 blocks is shuffled, then put into play, so no more than 4 Z/S in a row will occur, therefore unlimited play is possible.
-* Marathon mode - of course.
+* <b>Marathon mode</b> - of course.
 Limited to 20 levels (hardcoded, sorry, but be reasonable) with 10 line increments (by default).
-* High score support - keeps the high score for the current configuration.
+* <b>High score</b> support - keeps the high score for the current configuration.
 If the configuration is different in current game than in the one with that high score, it will be set to 0.
 * Many variables to tweak - as of now, only in a text file.
 But, the number of variables is another topic in itself!
 * Theme support - no support for theme per level though, only one for the entire duration.